Local offer for Children with Special Educational Needs and/or Disabilities (SEND)

 We think Early Help is essential at this stage and we contact professionals and services offered within Suffolk and Essex ourselves to support the child, family and setting, or signpost parents to these services when appropriate.
 Early Help portals can be found on the 'Contact Us, Early Help and Helpful Links page' of this website.

 How are parents involved in Pebbles Preschool?
 How can I be involved?

 We are a committee run Pre-School so in effect the parents run the pre-school.
 All parents are invited to attend the Annual General Meeting and are encouraged to become members of the committee.

 The committee organises fund raising events which require the parents and sometimes the children’s involvement and support.

 We send out parental questionnaires, ask for comments on your child’s ‘Next Steps’ sheets as well as providing a comments book in the lobby in which we welcome and review all comments.

 More detailed information is available in our policies which are located within the Operational Plan within the setting (please ask a member of staff if you would like to view any of the policies) and on our website.

-If you would like to discuss your child prior to starting at Pebbles Pre-school please contact Mandy Davies or Rebecca Fitzpatrick on 01787 880765 or email firstname.lastname@example.org
+If you would like to discuss your child prior to starting at Pebbles Preschool please contact Mandy Davies (the Pebbles SENDco) or Rebecca Fitzpatrick (the Pebbles Manager) on 07734 189681 or email email@example.com OR firstname.lastname@example.org